- Prof. Joost Drenth, Netherlands

 The School for Rare Liver Disease aims at improving clinical knowledge for both paediatric and adult hepatologists, addressing particularly issues of transitional care such as paediatric liver transplant recipients becoming adults.
 In addition, organisation issues such as referral centers and the opportunities and chances through the new European Reference Network RARE LIVER will be discussed.

-During this EASL School there there will be two state-of-the-art lectures, one in each day:
+During this EASL School there there will be two state-of-the-art lectures:

 About EASL Schools